AgentsUnited/demonstrator/README.md

 This repository contains a demonstrator af several coaching agents for different health domains.
 The Agents United platform and this demonstrator are the outcome of the [Council of Coaches european research project](https://council-of-coaches.eu/)

+#### Repositories

+Each of the different modules that compose the Agents United platform has its own repository.
+Some of those modules are linked in this demonstrator to build up the "local" demonstrator, while other additional modules are run separately.
+Some modules are hosted here in Agents United while others are external.

+"Local" modules hosted in Agents United:
+* DAF: The Dialogue and Argumentation Framework
+* HMI Couch: The Conversational Intent Planner
+* UnityProject: Unity3D scenes for the agents user interface
+* Demonstrator: This repository, which also contains a collection of executable scripts

+Other modules hosted in Agents United:
+* universAAL: Modules for connecting to the universAAL IoT platform

+Other modules hosted elsewhere:
+* [Greta](https://github.com/isir/greta): Socio-emotional virtual characters for agents by ISIR - University of Sorbonne
+* [HMI Build](https://github.com/ArticulatedSocialAgentsPlatform/hmibuild): Multi-platform build system by HMI - University of Twente
+* [WOOL Web Service](https://github.com/woolplatform/wool/tree/master/java/WoolWebService): Knowledge base and dialogue management web service of the [WOOL Platform](https://github.com/woolplatform)

+*Other modules will be added in the near future*

+#### Architecture

+If you are interested in figuring out how the entire Agents United platform works you can check out the architecture documentation and diagrams in the [Architecture repository](https://github.com/AgentsUnited/architecture)

+#### Instructions

 The following instructions will guide you through setting up and running the demonstrator.
 You can find a list of the latest hotfixes and solutions for possible problems you may come across at the end of this Readme.

 ## Pre-requisites